Archaeology and ancient history - XM0169

 What is archaeology and ancient history?

-Archaeology and ancient history focuses on the ancient Mediterranean world and Indigenous Australian studies.
-You’ll examine historical texts, literature and material records – such as ancient sites, monuments, art and objects – to understand how people lived, how their culture developed and what their beliefs were.
+The major in Archaeology and Ancient history at Monash focuses on the ancient Mediterranean world and Indigenous Australia.
+You’ll examine material remains– such as ancient settlements, monuments, art and objects – as well as historical texts to understand how ancient communities were organised, how people lived and what they believed.

 Why study archaeology and ancient history?

 You’ll learn about the first Australians and how their past contributes to our nation’s enduring heritage.
-You’ll investigate how the Mediterranean served as the birthplace of many influential ancient cultures, and you’ll become familiar with how these cultures have contributed to the intellectual development of the western world.
+You’ll investigate how the Mediterranean and Ancient Near East served as the birthplace of many of the ideas that shaped modern cultures around the world.
+By studying the past, you will gain a deeper understanding of the world we live in today.

 Major Focus by location